facelesshadow/Shopping_Intent_Analysis/README.md

 - `Weekend` is TRUE or FALSE depending on whether or not the user is visiting on a weekend.
 - the `Revenue` column indicates whether the user ultimately made a purchase or not: `TRUE` if they did, `FALSE` if they didn’t.

-### How It Works

-The general flow of this project is as followed -
+You can experiment with the following ones -
+- **`TEST_SIZE`** represents the portion of dataset which will be used for testing (eg, 0.2 = 20% of the data).
+- **`EPOCHS`** represents the number of times the network will run through the training dataset.

+### Project Workflow

-1. The `main` function loads data from a CSV spreadsheet by calling the `load_data` function and splits the data into a training and testing set.
+1. The `main` function loads data from a CSV file by calling the `load_data` function.
+The dataset is then preprocessed and split into training and testing sets.
+This ensures the model can learn from one portion of the data and be evaluated on unseen data.

+2. **Model Training**:
-2. The `train_model` function is then called to train a machine learning model on the training data.
-Then, the model is used to make predictions on the testing data set.
+    The `train_model` function is invoked to build and train an Artificial Neural Network (ANN) on the training data.
+The network's architecture, including the number of layers and neurons, is defined in this step, and the model learns by adjusting weights through backpropagation.
+After training, the model is used to make predictions on the test set.

+3. **Evaluation**:
-3. Finally, the `evaluate` function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.
+    The `evaluate` function is responsible for assessing the performance of the model by calculating key metrics like sensitivity and specificity.
+These metrics help determine the model’s ability to correctly identify positive and negative classes (e.g., predicting user purchase intent).
+The final evaluation results are printed to the terminal for review.

 ## Output

-After training and testing the Prediction Model, you will see the output in following format:

-- Correct Predictions (int): The number of instances where the model correctly predicted whether a user would make a purchase or not.
-- Incorrect Predictions (int): The number of instances where the model incorrectly predicted whether a user would make a purchase or not.
-- Sensitivity (True Positive Rate) (percentage): The proportion of users who actually made a purchase and were correctly identified by the model.
-This measures the model's ability to detect true positives.
-- Specificity (True Negative Rate) (percentage): The proportion of users who did not make a purchase and were correctly identified by the model.
-This measures the model's ability to detect true negatives.
+The training process of the neural network generates several metrics at each epoch, providing insights into how well the model is learning.
+Below is an explanation of the key components seen in the output:

+- **Epoch X/Y**: Indicates the current epoch number (X) out of the total number of epochs (Y) the model will run during training.
+Each epoch represents one complete pass through the training dataset.

+- **Steps per Epoch**: Displays the number of batches processed in each epoch (e.g., `232/232` means all 232 batches have been processed).
+This is based on the size of the dataset and the batch size.

+- **Accuracy**: Shows the percentage of correctly predicted outputs out of the total predictions made during that epoch.
+The accuracy metric is crucial for assessing how well the model is performing on the training data.
+Higher values indicate better performance.

+- **Loss**: Reflects how far the model’s predictions are from the actual targets.
+Lower values represent better model performance.
+The loss is a key measure during training as it guides the model's weight updates through backpropagation.

+- **Step Time**: Indicates the time taken to process each step in the epoch, usually in milliseconds or microseconds (e.g., `781us/step`).
+This gives a sense of the training speed.

+- **Validation/Test Accuracy and Loss**: After training is complete, the model is evaluated on a separate validation or test dataset.
+The output will display the final accuracy and loss for this unseen data (e.g., `accuracy: 0.8889`, `loss: 0.3981`).
+These metrics are important because they show how well the model generalizes to data it hasn't seen before.

 ## Usage

 To run the project, execute the following command:
 ```
-python shopping.py data
+python shopping_nn.py data
 ```

 ## Dependencies

 This project relies on the following libraries:

-- `train_test_split` from `sklearn.model_selection`.
-- `KNeighborsClassifier` from `sklearn.neighbors`.

-(If you have scikit.learn, then you are good for the most part)
+- **csv**: Handles reading and writing CSV files (Python standard library).
+- **sys**: Manages system-specific parameters and command-line arguments (Python standard library).
+- **NumPy** (`numpy`): Supports large arrays and mathematical operations.
+    Install: `pip install numpy`
+- **TensorFlow** (`tensorflow`): Builds and trains the neural network model.
+    Install: `pip install tensorflow`
+- **Scikit-learn** (`sklearn`): Provides tools for data splitting and evaluation.
+    Install: `pip install scikit-learn`